Vision:

 Lizeth Sanchez

-Lizeth (she/her) emigrated to the USA from Mexico in 2005 and made South Carolina her home.
+Lizeth (she/her/hers) emigrated to the USA from Mexico in 2005 and made South Carolina her home.
 She describes herself as water – needing to be in constant movement to stay clear.
 Since childhood she has been a free spirit who loves and honors nature.
 What she enjoys about her role at Southern Dharma is that it provides her with tons of opportunities to be working outdoors in harmony with nature, such as repurposing down trees in improvement projects such as making steps and creating retaining walls.

 The Practice Community at Southern Dharma